 Fall tillage management in wet soil conditions

-With the heavy precipitation across most of Minnesota this fall, harvest has been challenging.
-Not only are farmers scratching their heads about how they are going to get in the field to harvest, but they are wondering when they will have time to complete the fall tillage.
-This article will address options for tillage in wet soils.
+When heavy precipitation occurs across Minnesota in the fall, harvest can be challenging.
+Not only do farmers scratch their heads about how to get in the field to harvest, but they wonder when they will have time to complete fall tillage.
+This article addresses options for tillage in wet soils.

 Soil compaction and smearing is a distinct concern when pulling implements through or driving on wet soil.
 Residue management is another concern.
 We want the fields to dry out quickly next spring for quick planting.
 To limit soil damage and to help with soil warm-up in the spring, keep these strategies in mind:

 - Keep tillage shallow

 Fill in ruts

 If you have ruts in the field from fall harvest, the first instinct is to aggressively fill them in.
 Soil structure is your soil's number one defense against future soil compaction, and tillage destroys structure.
 To maintain the structure your soil has, fill in the ruts with light tillage by running equipment at an angle.
 You may need 2-3 passes to accomplish this.
 These areas will not yield as well as the non-rutted area, but there is not much you can do to change this.

 A light tillage pass, like disking, is useful for incorporating residue and introducing air into the soil.
 If the soil is wet, try to operate this shallow tillage equipment no deeper than 3 inches.
 Another option for wet soils is vertical tillage.
 Vertical tillage runs 1 to 3 inches deep and uses straight or wavy coulters, a harrow, and rolling baskets.
 Vertical tillage fluffs-up the remaining residue with shallow penetration and minimal inversion of the soil.